javier-lopez/learn/sh/guideline.md

    ```sh
    ls | grep file >/dev/null && return 0
    ```
-- Do NOT write to the file system, save to a var or use pipes instead
+- Do NOT write to the file system, use vars or pipes instead

   **Bad**
    ```sh